-The Forced Interrupt command is generally used to terminate a multiple sector read or write command or to insure Type I status in the status register.
-This command can be loaded into the command register at any time.
-If there is a current command under execution (busy status bit set) the command will be terminated and the busy status bit reset.
+The Forced Interrupt Command is used to terminate a multiple sector read or write command or to insure Type I status in the Status Register.
+This command is loaded into the Command Register at any time.
+If there is a current command under execution (Busy Status Bit set) the command is terminated and the Busy Status Bit reset.